melsman/mlkit/doc/arm64-ci.md

 Every matrix entry validates its release archive.
 The archive must extract into exactly one `mlkit-bin-dist-linux/` or `mlkit-bin-dist-darwin/` directory and include its installation Makefile and precompiled Basis caches.
-CI installs it into a fresh prefix, checks executable architectures (and ARM64 runtime archives), and runs GC/non-GC programs, SMLtoJs compilation, and the default-GC REPL with read-only libraries.
+CI installs it into a fresh prefix, checks the packaged MLKit executable's architecture, and runs GC/non-GC programs, SMLtoJs compilation, and the default-GC
+REPL with read-only libraries.

 On a pushed `v*` tag, the MLKit-hosted entries publish